wp-plugins/wp-revisions-limit/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Limit number of revisions stored.
+A simple plugin that allows you to assign the number of revisions stored for your posts.

 == Description ==